schellrw/consumer_complaints/README.md

 nb_00b) Data preparation for test dataset.

-nb_01) Featuring: NLP with TfidfVectorizer from sklearn, product classification with several classification models (including feature-engineered variables from EDA), hyperparameter optimization with Optuna, and final ensemble model.
+nb_01) NLP with TfidfVectorizer from sklearn, product classification with several classification models (including feature-engineered variables from EDA), hyperparameter optimization with Optuna, and final ensemble model.

 nb_02) NLP with Gensim's Doc2Vec embedded vectors and product classification with several classification models.